Disease Guide ·Cherry Eye ·2026

 2Can cherry eye go away on its own?

-Cherry eye rarely resolves permanently on its own.
-In the early stages, the gland may pop in and out, giving the appearance of resolving, but it almost always becomes permanently prolapsed.
-Massaging the gland back into place is sometimes possible temporarily, but it will re-prolapse.
-Surgery is the only reliable long-term fix.
-Delaying surgery risks chronic irritation, dry eye, and corneal damage.
+Rarely.
+The gland may pop in and out early, appearing to resolve, but almost always becomes permanently prolapsed.
+Massaging it back is temporary.
+Surgery is the only reliable fix.
+Delaying risks chronic irritation, dry eye, and corneal damage.

 3Is cherry eye surgery necessary?